urbit/docs/learn/hoon/hoon-tutorial/ford.md

 ## Ford Features

-In this section we cover the main features that distinguish Ford from other build systems.
+In this section we cover the main features of the Ford build system that distinguish itfrom other build systems.
 We do not yet speak of how they are implemented, which will be covered to some extent later in the lesson.
+We also remind you that Ford has additional capabilities that are not covered in this lesson.

 The main features of Ford that distinguish it from most build systems that we wish to emphasize in this section are the following: